 To get started using the OpenTok Enterprise line you will need to do the following:

-Make sure you are using an Enterprise supported version of our iOS and Android SDKs in your mobile applications.
+Make sure you are using an Enterprise supported version of our iOS, Android, Windows, and Linux SDKs in your mobile, Windows and Linux applications.
 See the Supported versions section below to select a supported mobile SDK.
 Please contact TokBox Support if you need help downloading or using a package manager to download an Enterprise supported OpenTok mobile SDK.

 Determine which of your OpenTok Project Keys you would like to use in applications that operate on the Enterprise line and log in to your TokBox Account to assign them to the Enterprise server environment.